whanyu1212/robo_advisor/README.md

 # robo_advisor
-A robo advisor that is trained on ML to predict user preference and assign trading strategy accordingly
+A robo advisor that is trained on ML to predict user preference in order to assign and execute trading strategy accordingly

 #### Configuring environment:
-We will be using Pyenv + Poetry for environment & dependency management in this project
+We will be using Pyenv + Poetry for environment & dependency management in this project.
+Conda is a decent enough alternative but I personally don't find it lightweight enough.

 (1) Managing Python versions using Pyenv:
   - Version manager that helps you to manage different versions of Python based on project needs